nottrobin/PHP-Mailer/readme.md

 $mailer->sendAll();
 ```

-Then to actually send the email just run the following from a command prompt:
+Then to actually send the email just run the following from a command prompt at the root of the project:

 ```
 ./sendEmails.php